TheGeminiEra/salesforce-apex-practice-problems/Apex Language Features/Throw An Exception/Throw-An-Exception.md

 ## Hint 2

-IllegalArgumentException is a built-in Apex exception that you can throw.
+<code>IllegalArgumentException</code> is a built-in Apex exception that you can throw.
 [Learn more about built-in apex exceptions on the documentation.](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_classes_exception_methods.htm)

 ## Hint 3